joshuanallen/Air_Quality_Prediction/README.md

 ### 1. Project Topic

-For our final project our team has decided to take air qaulity data from different counties in California to test the following hypotheis:
+For our final project our team has decided to take air quality data from different counties in California to test the following hypotheis:

 * **Hypothesis:** The pollution exposure of different regions in California presents a negative socioeconomic effect on the population.
 * **Null Hypothesis:** There is no negative correlation between pollution exposure and negative socioeconomic variables.